 I am a high school Junior and programmer from Silicon Valley.
 On FRC Team 100, I specialize in Robot Control Systems and front end programming.
 I also am on team leadership and have been recognized for my contributions to Team 100 and FIRST robotics.

-Outside of Team 100, I work on a variety of projects.
+Outside of Team 100, I work on a variety of projects to develop my skills in many areas.
 For example, I designed and build a front end for a mobile app in my Computer Science class.

 Learn about the projects that I have worked on!